2020 Texas Longhorns football team

 The 2020 Texas Longhorns football team represented the University of Texas at Austin during the 2020 NCAA Division I FBS football season.
 The Longhorns played their home games at Darrell K Royal–Texas Memorial Stadium in Austin, Texas.
 They are a charter member of the Big 12 Conference.
 They were led by fourth-year head coach Tom Herman.

-The Longhorns finished their season with a 5-3 conference record in Big 12 play, and 7-3 overall, having had their final regular season game against Kansas cancelled due to COVID-19 protocols.
-They then went on to rout the 4-1 Colorado Buffaloes in a 32-point Alamo Bowl victory to finish as the No. 19 team in the nation.
+The Longhorns finished their season with a 5–3 conference record in Big 12 play, and 7–3 overall, having had their final regular season game against Kansas cancelled due to COVID-19 protocols.
+They then went on to rout the 4–1 Colorado Buffaloes in a 32-point Alamo Bowl victory to finish as the No. 19 team in the nation.

 However, despite this fourth-straight bowl win, Tom Herman was fired after four years as head coach.
 This followed a second consecutive season that fell short of expectations and included a narrow home loss to Iowa State that eliminated Texas from Big 12 championship contention in Week 13.
 Initial reports had linked former Florida and Ohio State head coach Urban Meyer to Herman's hot seat job in the months prior to his firing; yet, ultimately, the post went to Alabama offensive coordinator Steve Sarkisian, who was named head coach on January 2, 2021, just hours after Herman's dismissal.
 Pass rusher Joseph Ossai was also named a consensus All-American.

-Previous season

-The Longhorns finished the 2019 season with an 8–5 record, 5–4 in Big 12 play, upsetting No. 10 Utah 38–10 in the Alamo Bowl to end their season ranked No. 25 overall.